-- II.
+- I. Textbook: Principles of Economics, from OpenStax, ISBN: 1938168232.
+The e-book is available free at www.openstax.org/details/principles-economics.
+The printed version is available at the SPC Campus Bookstore. - II.
 Prerequisites: None.
 However, college algebra is strongly encouraged. - III.
 Course Description: An analysis of the economy as a whole including measurement and determination of Aggregate Demand and Aggregate Supply, national income, inflation, and unemployment.
-Other topics include international trade, economic growth, business cycles, and fiscal policy and monetary policy. - IV.
-Purpose of the Course: Economics 2301, as taught at South Plains College, serves as a core component for Social and Behavior Sciences and is a required course for Bachelor of Business Administration (B.B.A.) degrees.
+Other topics include international trade, economic growth, business cycles, and fiscal policy and monetary policy. - Purpose of the Course: Economics 2301 serves as a core component for Social and Behavior Sciences and is a required course for Bachelor of Business Administration (B.B.A.) degrees.